Reporting Results to Consumers

-To help sponsors optimize the effectiveness of their reports, this section offers guidelines and strategies based on consumer testing conducted by the CAHPS Consortium, the experiences of CAHPS researchers and sponsors, and published literature on related topics.
+Survey users can consult guidelines for reporting CAHPS survey results based on consumer testing conducted by the CAHPS Consortium, the experiences of CAHPS researchers and sponsors, and published literature on related topics.

-Members of the CAHPS Consortium conduct multiple research projects to contribute to the science of public reporting and support the effective reporting of CAHPS survey measures to consumers, clinicians, and other audiences.
+Members of the CAHPS Consortium conduct research on reporting information to consumers to contribute to the science of public reporting and support the effective reporting of CAHPS survey measures to consumers, clinicians, and other audiences.

-CAHPS surveys produce many measures of patient experience that can be reported to consumers and health care providers.
+Each CAHPS survey produces measures of patient experience that can be reported to consumers and health care providers.

-These profiles provide illustrative examples of web-based comparative reports for consumers on the quality and costs of care from health plans, hospitals, physicians, dialysis facilities, nursing homes, long-term care facilities, and other providers.
+The profiles of comparative reports on health care quality and costs provide illustrative examples of web-based comparative reports for consumers on the quality and costs of care from health plans, hospitals, physicians, dialysis facilities, nursing homes, long-term care facilities, and other providers.
 Organizations that are developing comparative reports can use these examples to better understand the variety of content and data presentation strategies.

 Page originally created September 2013